 Goal: automate the most important financial decision you will ever make.

 Most wealth advice focuses on investments, side hustles, and income growth.
 These matter later.
 In week three, we focus on the one lever that precedes all of them: paying yourself first.
+The advice is familiar.
+The difference is that this week, it actually gets set up.

-Step 1: Calculate Your Baseline Number
+Step 1: Calculate the Baseline Number

 Step 2: Set a Savings Rate Target

-If you have no high-interest debt, target saving 20% of take-home income.
+Without high-interest debt, target saving 20% of take-home income.
 If that is not possible this month, target 10%.
 If 10% is not possible, target 1% and fix the income/expense gap first.

 Step 3: Automate It